hugo-pcl/result/README.md

 It's while exploring the new features of Dart 3 and its sealed classes that I felt like packaging this little piece of code to exploit the power of pattern matching.

+Because no matter what people say, functional programming can be really cool and powerful 😏

 This package is a simple implementation of the Result Monad, which is a way to handle errors in a functional way.
 It's a simple wrapper around a value that can be either a success or a failure.
 It's a way to avoid throwing exceptions and to handle errors in a more explicit way.

 The used naming convention is inspired by the [Rust Result](https://doc.rust-lang.org/std/result/enum.Result.html) enum.
 (So you will find `Ok` and `Err` ).